chscott/ConnectionsDocker/doc/containers/db2_ic.md

 ### Options

-- --name        A user-friendly name for the container.
+- --name: A user-friendly name for the container.

-- --privileged  DB2 performs certain operations that require elevated privileges.
+- --privileged: DB2 performs certain operations that require elevated privileges.

-- --volume      Mounts the named volume at /data, which is where the instance is installed.
+- --volume: Mounts the named volume at /data, which is where the instance is installed.

-- --publish     Exposes the identified port on the host system.
+- --publish: Exposes the identified port on the host system.

-- --env-file    Exports the environment variables from the named file.
+- --env-file: Exports the environment variables from the named file.
 The supported environment variables are:

-                DB_WIZARDS_URL (internal location of the database wizards package) CR1_UPDATE_URL (internal location of the CR1 database update package) CR2_UPDATE_URL (internal location of the CR2 database update package)
+    - DB_WIZARDS_URL (internal location of the database wizards package)
+    - CR1_UPDATE_URL (internal location of the CR1 database update package)
+    - CR2_UPDATE_URL (internal location of the CR2 database update package)

 The environment variables set via --env-file depend on the current state of the volume.
 An example file can be downloaded from https://raw.githubusercontent.com/chscott/ConnectionsDocker/master/db2/ic/env-db2.txt